 NLF: Following established contract submission deadlines, Boards must submit an updated Incumbent Worker Training Tracking Tool to their assigned grant manager at the end of each quarter and must continue submitting it each quarter thereafter until the final credential outcome has been attained and documented in the tool.
 The completed tracking tool must be submitted within 20 days of the end of each reporting quarter.

-NLF: Boards must ensure that Workforce Solutions Office staff enters the incumbent worker training service in WorkInTexas.com for the employer.
+NLF: Boards must ensure that Workforce Solutions Office staff enters the incumbent worker training service for the appropriate employer account in WorkInTexas.com.

 Protection of Personally Identifiable Information